DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

 \subsection{\textbf{Stratified Random Sampling for Vulnerability Analysis:}}

+The DeepVigor+ analysis is capable of analyzing all neurons and filters in a CNN.
+However, performing a complete analysis is computationally complex and prohibitively time-consuming, in particular for very deep CNNs.
+Inspired by statistical FI, random sampling is the main solution for reducing the number of simulations, while preserving acceptable accuracy.
+However, naive random sampling of neurons across the entire CNN model or within individual layers can result in poor representativeness and accuracy of the resilience analysis, since the total population is extremely large.

-The DeepVigor+ analysis can be conducted for all neurons/filters in a CNN.
-However, performing a complete analysis is obstructive and time-consuming, in particular for very deep and emerging CNNs.
-To address the scalability issue in resilience analysis for huge CNNs, we exploit the stratified sampling concept to reduce the sampling size for statistical DeepVigor+ analysis.
-Stratified random sampling is a method to increase the accuracy of estimation in sampling by dividing the population into subgroups called \textit{strata} and random samples can be selected within them \cite{singh1996stratified}.
+To address the scalability issue in resilience analysis for huge CNNs without sacrificing accuracy, we exploit the concept of stratified random sampling to reduce the population size for statistical DeepVigor+ analysis.
+Stratified random sampling is a method to enhance the statistical estimation accuracy by dividing the population into meaningful subgroups or \textit{strata}, and performing random sampling within them {\cite{singh1996stratified}}.
+This method first randomly selects a subset of strata and then samples from each selected stratum to ensure balanced and representative coverage.

-In DeepVigor+, the analysis is performed layer by layer.
-To take the benefits of stratified sampling for reducing the execution time of the analysis, we assume that each output channel in a layer is one stratum.
-Thereafter, a portion of all output channels specified by \textit{channel\_sampling\_ratio} is considered and some random channels are selected.
-Within each channel, the number of analyzed neurons is determined by the $log_2(\#neurons)$ in the target channel, which is selected randomly.
-Therefore, the number of analyses can be described with Eq. \eqref{eq:analysis-count}.
+In DeepVigor+, the analysis is performed in a layer-wise manner, while each layer consists of multiple channels.
+We consider each output channel in a layer as a \textit{stratum}, representing different features of the CNN.
+A portion of these output channels is randomly selected, specified by \textit{channel\_sampling\_ratio}.
+Within each stratum (i.e., output channel), a subset of neurons is then randomly selected for analysis, determined by the logarithm of the total neuron count in the channel.
+This strategy ensures that the analysis remains computationally tractable while maintaining representative population coverage.
+The total number of analyses conducted under this approach can be defined in Eq. \eqref{eq:analysis-count}.